Skip to Content

 upcycled denim moths

-My whole nature-loving family loves this faux insect taxidermy moth display.
-It is now hanging in my lounge.
-There is a tutorial for the Shibori indigo plant holder in the photo here.
+My whole nature-loving family loves this faux insect taxidermy moth display, which is now hanging in my lounge.
+The tutorial for the Shibori indigo plant holder in the photo is here.

 Framed faux moth specimen display

-The moth display also looks good next to the pom pom jeans flowers, denim bunny and the cute denim mushrooms I have also made.
+The moth display also looks good next to the pom pom jeans flowers, denim bunny and the cute denim mushrooms I made.

 upcycled fabric moths